ankitp544/algorithms/README.md

-These are implementations of some Advanced Algorithms.
+These are implementations of some well-known Algorithms from the "Introduction to Algorithms" book by CLRS.

 For running a C++ program, use -
 ```